prso/hexcurse-ng/README.md

 Description
 -----------
-Hexcurse is a curses-based hex editing utility that can open, edit, and save files, editing both the hexadecimal and decimal values.
+Hexcurse is a curses-based hex editing utility that can open, edit, and save files and block devices, editing both the hexadecimal and decimal values.

-It was written by [Lonny Gomes](https://twitter.com/lonnygomes) and [James Stephenson](https://plus.google.com/u/0/103174459258175070784/about) but we haven't maintained it for some time.
-We recently saw an old tarball of the code floating around the net and thought it would be good to start maintaining the codebase again.
+It was written by Lonny Gomes and James Stephenson but they haven't maintained it for some time.

-It currently supports searching, hex and decimal address output, jumping to specified locations in the file, "undo" capabilities, "bolded" modifications, EBCDIC mode, and quick keyboard shortcuts to commands.
+It currently supports fast searching, hex and decimal address output, jumping to specified locations in the file, "undo" capabilities, "bolded" modifications, colors, EBCDIC mode, and quick keyboard shortcuts to commands.

 Requirements